adamterlson/cairn/README.md

 [![Build Status](https://travis-ci.org/adamterlson/cairn.svg?branch=master)](https://travis-ci.org/adamterlson/cairn)

 # Cairn

-Cairn is a tiny library for React Native that replaces the default `styles={[styles.foo, styles.bar]}` styling sytnax with a simpler, string-based spread syntax: `{...style('foo bar')}`.
-Cairn supports defining multiple classes, applying hierarchically-defined classes en masse, and conditional classes.
-Cairn also supports module-specific styles, extended from the global ones.
-Check out the Examples folder for further guidance on usage.
+Enhanced styling in React Native that replaces the default `styles={[styles.foo, styles.bar]}` styling sytnax with a simpler yet more powerful string-based spread syntax: `{...style('foo bar')}`.

 Instead of trying to shim a CSS preprocessor, Cairn embraces the power ([and advantages](https://facebook.github.io/react-native/docs/style.html)) of JavaScript-based styling.

 Cairn plays well with [React StyleSheet](https://facebook.github.io/react-native/docs/stylesheet.html).

-If you're not sure why you want this, check out the [Background](#background) section.

-Cairn has no dependencies.
+Dependencies: None

+## Advantages

+1. **Component-specific stylesheets** - Create and apply styles right in your component which extend from a shared, global stylesheet.
+2. **Parent-child entity relationships** - Get "specificity" in React Native by overriding parent entity types with child types which derive from them.
+3. **Apply style hierarchies en-masse** - Using strings instead of arrays of object references, refer to the aforementioned child entities and get all the parent styles as well.
+4. **Conditional selectors** - Conditionally apply specific styles using a `?` flag and a toogle boolean or hash of toggle values.
+5. **Set arbitrary style-related component props** - (e.g. `underlayColor` and `source`) Use the `props` keyword in your stylesheet to set any component prop!

+See [Background](#background) section for more details on why you should use Cairn.

 ## Install
 ```